ShayCohenn/simple_web_scraping_to_csv_template/readme.md

-# Simple web scraping template
+# Simple web scraping template using the BeautifulSoup package

 ### ***Saves the data to a csv file
 ### ***Can be used for tracking precentages of stocks